-Rolling stock is in the scope of the previous TSIs when these TSIs would be applicable to it; this does not mean that the previous TSI was effectively applied (e.g. depending on the timing of the project, rolling stock could fall in the transition phase of previous TSIs).
+Rolling stock is in the scope of the previous TSIs when these TSIs would be applicable to it; this does not mean that the previous TSI was effectively applied.

 In case the rolling stock is in the scope of the previous RST TSIs at the date of application of this TSI, it is allowed to assess it by reference to a valid type examination certificate; see also article 9 of the regulation TSI LOC&PAS.
 When the type examination certificate has to be reviewed, the latest TSI in force (i.e. the present one) shall apply.